Despite the demands of Christmas there is still cash in circulation as shoppers head to the sales in Dublin department stores.

 The best sale we’ve had for a long number of years.

-An RTÉ News Report by Hugh Moran broadcast on 27 December 1986.
+An RTÉ News report broadcast on 27 December 1986.
+The reporter is Hugh Moran.